What Should Your Next Step In Authorship Be?

 3) Set goals and rewards

-Finally, if you want to stay motivated to stick to your routine, try setting goals (or even rewards) for doing so.
+Finally, if you want to stay motivated to stick to your routine, you might find it helpful to set goals (or even rewards) for doing so as an accountability incentive.

 For example, you might prevent yourself from having dessert until you’ve written for half an hour each night.
 Or, you might buy a new shirt or purse if you stick to your routine for an entire month with no slips ups.